carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       Population in communities per sqkm, by district
+       Population in communities per km², by district

+Aligns with Sustainable Development Goals: 11.